Above: 1st Marquess of Waterford, painted circa 1787-92, by Gilbert Stuart.

-The following history was commissioned by Samantha Ware and Alice Beresford in 2001 as a light introduction for Phil Ware, an Australian gentleman who had lately married into the family.
+The following history was commissioned by Samantha Ware and Alice Beresford in 2001 as a light account of the family.

 'You should study the Peerage it is the best thing in fiction the English have ever done' Lord Illingworth in A Woman of No Importance, Act 3, by Oscar Wilde.

 In 1169 a small fleet of ships sailed up the River Bannow on the south

 Wexford coast, reputedly carrying a mercenary force of 30 Norman knights, 30 cavalry

 and perhaps 600 foot-soldiers.
 The army's commander was one Richard le Clare,

 Earl of Pembroke, otherwise known as Strongbow.
 The Norman magnate crossed the Irish Sea at the behest of Dermot MacMurrough, the wily King

 of Leinster who'd been booted out of his own kingdom by rival forces in